SC state workers unlikely to get a pay raise next year

 While the executive order does not affect teachers, who are local school district employees, teachers will be paid for days missed during Hurricane Matthew.
 The days were built into their 180-day contract, according to the Department of Education.

-S.C. state employees have not received any pay increase during four of the past 10 years
+State employees have not received any pay increase during four of the past 10 years.

 2016-17 — 3.25 percent increase